fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_1.md

 ## Redundancy Analysis

-As we will discuss further in Part 2, our model of life expectancy will contain as the main predictors of interest all predictors except **Country**, **Year**, and **Adult_mortality**.
+As we will discuss further in Part 2, our model will include all predictors except **Country**, **Year**, and **Adult_mortality**.
 Our dataset consists of a relatively small number of predictors.
 However, the effective size of our dataset is also much smaller than it would appear at first glance, as we discuss in Part Two.
 Hence, it is worthwhile to check whether some predictors contain redundant information.
 We first plot a correlation heatmap. <br/>

 ``` r
 library(pheatmap)